 William Preston Few Distinguished Professor of Public Policy

-From 2009-11 he was Senior Advisor to the U.S. State Department Policy Planning Director.
-Other policy positions include senior foreign policy advisor to Vice President Al Gore in his 2000 presidential campaign, in the Clinton administration State Department (1993-94), as a foreign policy aide to Senators Gore (1987-88) and Dave Durenberger (1978-79).
+He has served in a number of US foreign policy positions including Senior Advisor to the State Department Policy Planning Director (2009-11), a senior foreign policy advisor to the 2000 Gore presidential campaign, in the Clinton administration State Department (1993-94), and as a foreign policy aide to Senators Gore (1987-88) and Dave Durenberger (1978-79).

 Policy Concentration Advisor